Summary

 A common misconception is that CO2 is purely bad.
 You actually need CO2 to liberate oxygen from hemoglobin and deliver it to tissues.

-"We breathe in order to bring oxygen into the body, but we also breathe to remove certain things, in particular carbon dioxide."
+"And of course we breathe in order to bring oxygen into the body, but we also breathe to remove certain things from our body, in particular carbon dioxide."

 Mechanical breathing system: nose, mouth, larynx, diaphragm, and intercostals